CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 the DMARC analyzer tool in the dashboard does not report any issues, you can slowly grow to a stricter policy.

-If you choose to take care of hosting your own DMARD record (instead of setting up a CNAME to Copernica's servers), the settings in the dashboard have no effect.
+If you choose to take care of hosting your own DMARC record (instead of setting up a CNAME to Copernica's servers), the settings in the dashboard have no effect.
 You must then set the policy and percentage manually in your DMARC record.
 But if you still want Copernica to process your DMARC reports, you